studerus/pepper-android-realtime-chat/README.md

 <a id="advanced-chat"></a>
 ## 💬 Advanced Chat Interface

+The chat interface is built with **Jetpack Compose**, providing a modern declarative UI with smooth animations and efficient list rendering via `LazyColumn`.

 ### Function Call Transparency
 The chat interface provides **complete transparency** into AI function calling with professional expandable UI elements.